 | Day 3 | Overnight oats with Greek yogurt and peanut butter | Lentil chicken soup with carrots and rice | Tofu stir-fry bowl with frozen vegetables |

-Cheap High Protein Meal Prep Grocery List
+3-Day Grocery List for Budget High Protein Meal Prep

 Proteins